Maradona wants Pope Francis to change the Vatican

 ROME Soccer great Diego Maradona has urged fellow Argentine Pope Francis to move ahead with reforms and transform the Vatican from "a lie" into an institution that gives more to the people.

-"He has to change a state like the Vatican so that it gets closer to the people," Maradona told the Naples-area television station Piuenne in a programme scheduled to air on Thursday night.
+"He has to change a state like the Vatican so that it gets closer to the people," Maradona told the Naples-area television station Piuenne in a program scheduled to air on Thursday night.

 "The Vatican, for me, is a lie because instead of giving to people it takes away.
 All popes have done this and I don't want him to do it," Maradona said, according to partial footage of the interview made available by the broadcaster.